 7:00

-Green’s nickname is “The Predator”.
-That’s great, I suggest that Durant be called “The Assassin” and the new Sonic tandem would have a couple of imposing nicknames.
+Green's nickname is "The Predator".
+That's great, I suggest that Durant be called "The Assassin" and the new Sonic tandem would have a couple of imposing nicknames.

 7:04

-I knew when David Stern’s voice cracked while making the announcement that an international incident had just been created.
+I knew when David Stern's voice cracked while making the announcement that an international incident had just been created.
 The Milwaukee Bucks, who were specifically not invited to watch Yi Jianlian workout just selected Yi Jianlian.
+China has made it clear they want Yi playing in a large city with a large Asian population.
+The six guys who work at the Hong Kong Buffet in downtown Milwaukee aren't what the Chinese government had in mind.
+Milwaukee thinks they can smooth things over by sending their owner and former senator Herb Kohl to the Far East to fix this.

 My prediction, Yi ends up being traded.